by Jane St. Clair

 Then a friend who grew up in Mexico took the time to explain Dia de Muertos to me.
 When someone we love dies, she said, we miss them so much!
 Our uncles, our aunts, our grandmothers and grandfathers — all of them.
 We miss them and wish every day they were here.

 But on Dia de Muertos, they can come back to us for one more happy day.
 We have dinner with them!
 We play cards!
 We dance!
-And we tell jokes!
+We tell jokes!
 We party again!

-Remembering on the Day of the Dead But mostly, we are just happy to be together one more time.
+But mostly, we are just happy to be together one more time.
 Right before Dia de Muertos, we prepare their favorite foods and pull out their favorite games and sometimes even clothes so that they used to like to wear.
 This way they will be sure to come visit us.
-Ghost in Dia Los Muertos

 It was the Aha! moment for me.